phamquiluan/RCAEval/SETUP.md

 ## Install RCAEval

 We maintain three difference modes: `default`, `rcd`, `fges` for RCAEval due to the dependency constraints.
 Specifically, most methods use the `default` mode.
 RCD method uses the `rcd` mode.
-Fges-based methods uses the `fges` mode.
+The fGES-based methods uses the `fges` mode.
 We can easily install RCAEval in different modes as follows.

 ### Install RCAEval in DEFAULT mode